 Receive exceptional care from a renowned orthopedic team

-The Total Joint Replacement Program at Tufts Medical Center in Boston uses advanced surgical and non-surgical techniques to eliminate or relieve your hip and knee pain.
+The Joint Replacement Program at Tufts Medical Center in Boston uses advanced surgical and non-surgical techniques to eliminate or relieve your hip and knee pain.
 Whether you have severe arthritis or another painful joint disorder, you can count on our orthopaedic team to get you moving again.
+Explore our treatment options:

 Surgical expertise is what matters most

 Every year, Michael Baratz, MD and Jeffrey Zarin, MD perform hundreds of total joint replacements, a mark of their skill and experience that also places our program in the high-volume category for these surgeries.
 Drs.
 Baratz and Zarin are skilled in the latest reconstructive and joint replacement techniques, including Mako robotic-arm assisted surgeries and direct anterior hip arthroplasty.

 Our orthopedic surgeons treat many people who have multiple illnesses, complex medical conditions and complex situations relating to painful or infected joint replacements.
 As a result, doctors throughout Greater Boston entrust us with patients who have severe conditions.
 They also regularly refer people who need joint replacement revision, a high-risk procedure because of its potential for dangerous complications.

 Should total joint replacement be your best treatment option, you will be in excellent hands.
 Our joint surgeons personally performs all the procedures at the Joint Replacement Program.

 Is joint replacement right for you?

 Thousands of joint replacements are performed in the United States every day.
 Today’s surgical techniques are extremely advanced, and joint implant materials are very durable.